lunardao/dao/README.md

 Each fundraising cycle (possibly each investment) is treated as a separated entity, unique sub-DAO/guild.
 Members joining in future fundraising events share a new treasury (sub-DAO or a guild) without an access to the investments from the past.
 All treasury related proposals have impact only on the separated guild/sub-DAO in which the proposing Squad member is at.

 There are cases in which all the votes across the subDAOs are seen as one DAO and vote on a decision together.
 In such cases the votes are counted and evaluated like if all the subDAOs were one DAO or there are separated LIPs issued to each subDAO.
 In case of one large vote, ie deciding over a new Steward member, regardless of different investments in the subDAOs, every 1 VOX = 1 vote.
 In a scenario like a core-team proposal to cover additional costs, is taken proportionally to the token weights of the subDAOs (and their members) and issued separately to each subDAO.
-If less than 50% + 1 $VOX of total voting weight across the subDAOs is for the proposal, the proposal is rejected.
+If less than 50% + 1 VOX of total voting weight across the subDAOs is for the proposal, the proposal is rejected.

 **Summary**